-Values

-1 A heavy burden
+- a) A heavy burden;

-2 Somewhat a burden A slight burden
+- b) A slight burden;

-3 not burden at all
+- c) No burden at all.

-Flags

-1 filled

--1 missing

--2 not applicable (no housing costs)

-- 1) The objective is to assess the respondent feeling about the extent to which housing costs are a financial burden to the household.
-That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines. - 2) Total mortgage repayment including instalment and interest is to be taken into account for owners and actual rent for renters.
-In addition, service charges (sewage removal, refuse removal, regular maintenance, repairs and other charges) are to be considered. - 3) Only really paid housing costs have to be taken into account, i.e. the variable should cover what the household should actually pay and should not take into account the accumulation of arrears over past periods.
+The objective is to assess the respondent's feeling about the extent to which housing costs are a financial burden to the household.
+That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines.

-Housing costs: see HH070
+Total mortgage repayments including instalments and interest are to be taken into account for owners and actual rent for renters.
+In addition, service charges (sewage removal, refuse removal, regular maintenance, repairs and other charges) are to be considered.

+Only those housing costs that are actually paid have to be taken into account, i.e. the variable should cover what the household should actually pay and should not take into account the accumulation of arrears over past periods.

+With regards the definition of Housing costs, please refer to explanations given for variable HH070.
-HS150: Financial burden of the repayment of debts from hire purchases or loans

-[Repayment of debts from hire purchases or loans other than mortgage or loan connected with the house are a financial burden to the household]
+HS150: Financial burden of the repayment of debts from hire purchases or loans [Repayment of debts from hire purchases or loans other than mortgage or loan connected with the house are a financial burden to the household]